HomeBlog Home

 2. Dry rot in wood floor joists

-3. Wood rot in door and window frames
+3. Wood rot in the door and window frames

 4. Soft/damp wood

-5. The presence of mud tubes bored into the soil near the foundation or directly into the home.
+5. Mud tubes are bored into the soil near the foundation or directly into the home.

 6. Swarms around indoor or outdoor lights